The Cadillac Challenge Century Ride:

 - The route is marked in orange on the pavement, except that in ANP, there are wooden directional signs.
 (No painter signs in ANP.)

-- The Bar Harbor/Mount Desert Police will be at many critical intersections, especially were riders will be making a left turn across traffic, in higher traffic areas.
+- The Bar Harbor/Mount Desert Police will be at a few critical intersections going through Bar Harbor at the start.
 Don't forget to say Thanks.

 - On 1-way sections, no more than 2 abreast and keep to the right